RobertMartinis/DIP_IT-Docs/docs/index.md

 DIP_IT is a MATLAB-based platform for direct infusion mass spectrometry data processing, filtering, normalization, visualization, and export.

-The app is designed around section-wise MS workflows, including continuous acquisition data, blank and QC filtering, adduct evidence, isotopologue evidence, and downstream statistical analysis.
+The app is designed to support sequental and continuously acquisitioned data, blank and QC filtering, detecting adduct possible adducts and isotopologues, and downstream statistical analysis.

 ## Where to start